telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/csv-export.md

 This approach won't work if your **RadGrid** rebinds before export.
 In such cases (for instance, when using **IgnorePaging="true"**) the developer should put the code on **ItemCreated/ItemDataBound**:

->note Since UI for ASP.NET AJAX Q3 2015 we have implement a new property named **IsExporting** which can be used instead of the old approach with a boolean flag.
+>tip Since UI for ASP.NET AJAX Q3 2015 we have implement a new property named **IsExporting** which can be used instead of the old approach with a boolean flag.
 The property is accessible only from the server.
 >

 ````C#